flams/olives/README.md

 ## Changelog

+###3.0.0 - 28 APR 2014

+* Remove each library's implementation and use npm modules instead.
+Backward compatible appart from DomUtils which has been removed.
+* The browserified version isn't built anymore, it'll have to be done as part of the package of the final app.

 ###2.0.0 - 26 FEB 2014

 * The OObject doesn't create or hold a reference to a Store by default.